DIY Snowman Ornaments

 How to Make DIY Snowman Ornaments

 Start by filling your clear ornament ball with faux snow.
-Use a funnel to fill your ball with snow if you have one, if not you could make a paper funnel which is what I did and it worked fine.
+Use a funnel to fill your ball with snow if you have one; if not, you could make a paper funnel, which is what I did, and it worked fine.

 DIY Snowman Ornaments - fill clear ornament with snow and paint solid one white